 Find out more about each on the Northern Ireland Sites and Monuments Record (SMR).

 This database contains information on all of Northern Ireland’s monuments including scanned information from our archives.
-Further hard copy information may be available from our National Monuments and Buildings Record (Northern Ireland).
+Further hard copy information may be available from our Historic Environment Record of Northern Ireland..

 Historic monuments on the Record are not formally protected but are the subject of planning policies to ensure that their interest is taken into account when change to them or their setting is proposed.